turbot/powerpipe-docs/docs/reference/cli/benchmark.md

 ---

 ## powerpipe benchmark run
-Run a benchmark from the current mod or its direct dependents or from a Powerpipe server instance.
+Run a benchmark from the current mod or its direct dependents.

 ### Arguments

 | Flag | Description
 |-|-
-|  `--pipes-host`                 | Sets the Turbot Pipes host used when connecting to Turbot Pipes workspaces.
-See  [PIPES_HOST](/docs/reference/env-vars/pipes_host) for details.
-|  `--pipes-token`                | Sets the Turbot Pipes authentication token used when connecting to Turbot Pipes workspaces.
-See  [PIPES_TOKEN](/docs/reference/env-vars/pipes_token) for details.
+|  `--database`                   |  Sets the [database that Powerpipe will connect to](/docs/run#selecting-a-database).
+This defaults to the local Steampipe database, but can be any PostgreSQL, MySQL, DuckDB, or SQLite database.
+See [POWERPIPE_DATABASE](/docs/reference/env-vars/powerpipe_database) for details.
 |  `--dry-run`                    | If specified, prints the controls that would be run by the command, but does not execute them.
 |  `--export string`              | Export control output to a file.
 You may export multiple output formats for a single control run by entering multiple `--export` arguments.
 If a file path is specified as an argument, its type will be inferred by the suffix.
 Supported export formats are `asff`, `csv`, `html`, `json`, `md`,`nunit3`, `sps` (snapshot)
 |  `--header string`              | Specify whether to include column headers in csv output/export (default `true`).